Jaguares (Super Rugby): Jaguares XV

 In June 2019, it was confirmed that a Jaguares' development team called Jaguares XV would participate in the First Division of the Currie Cup, South Africa's premier domestic championship.
 Following the COVID-19 pandemic the 2020 Currie Cup was delayed and the first division of the competition cancelled, meaning the Jaguares XV did not compete in 2020.
 For the 2021 season, the Jaguares XV will compete in Súper Liga Americana de Rugby, replacing Ceibos as Argentina's franchise in the competition.
 On 23 January, it was confirmed that Ignacio Fernández Lobbe would coach the side in the 2021 Súper Liga Americana de Rugby season.
 Fernández Lobbe had previously coached Ceibos in the 2020 Súper Liga Americana de Rugby season.

 On 25 December 2022, the Jaguares XV divided to multiply the base of Argentine rugby and enhance regional competition.

 As part of the transformations of the new Super Rugby Americas, which will replace the American Super League, the Argentine franchise was divided into Pampas, from Buenos Aires, and Dogos XV, from Córdoba.

 Putting a definitive end to the Jaguares franchise.

+Attendances

+The Jaguares recorded the highest average home attendance of any Argentine rugby union club in the following seasons: